manuelbcr/parallel_systems/assignment_01/assignment_01_solutions.md

 - <code> ./configure CC=mpicc CXX=mpic++ </code>
 - <code> make </code>

+For preparing this task as we did the following script can be ran: prepare_task2.sh

 #### After building, submit SGE jobs that run the `osu_latency` and `osu_bw` executables.
 For submitting the jobs we used the job.script in the benchmark directory one time with the `osu_latency` and one time